What is Christmas Carols and It’s History

 Christmas Carols in the Loop

-Christmas carols have been around for centuries, and over the years they have evolved to reflect the culture and traditions of the countries where they are sung.
+Christmas carols have been around for centuries, and over the years, they have evolved to reflect the culture and traditions of the countries where they are sung.
 One such country is Russia, where Christmas is a very important holiday.

 Russian Christmas carols are unique in that they often tell stories or recount legends about the Nativity or other aspects of the Christmas story.
 They also tend to be more melodic and lyrical than many other carols, and often include elements of folk music.

-Here is 10 russian classic music carols
+Here are 10 Russian classical music carols

 1. “The Snow Maiden” (1881) by P. Tchaikovsky